bohrarahul/bohrarahul/README.md

 </div>

-I'm a **Product Manager at ICICI Bank** building AI-first products, fintech solutions, marketplaces, and SaaS applications from zero to one.
-I enjoy validating ideas, shipping MVPs quickly, and using AI to create leverage.
+I am a **Product Manager at ICICI Bank** who loves building AI-first software products from scratch.
+I don't just manage products—I validate ideas, build MVPs, design monetization, improve user experience, and iterate rapidly using AI.

-**Product Manager** who thinks like a founder.
-I build products users love through rapid experimentation, data, and AI.
+I think like a founder, with the long-term goal of building products used by millions while becoming one of the strongest Product + AI builders in India.

 ---